 - Use a small brush, toothpick or cotton swab dipped in rubbing alcohol to clean the swivel.

 - Let the swivel air dry before reinstalling the caster.

 Step 4: Caster Tension Adjustment

 If pushing your equipment feels like a gym workout, you might need to adjust the caster’s tension.

 - Loosen or tighten the screws that hold the caster in place until you achieve the desired movement of ease.

 Fasteners hold the caster together and ensure its proper functioning.

 During the inspection:

 - Check for any damage such as bends, cracks, or breaks.

-- Make sure all the parts are securely tightened together.
+- Ensure all parts are securely tightened.